 The requirements for admission to a two-year college are essentially that no courses are required and there is no required minimum grade average.
 Two-year college admissions personnel hope you will take the same preparatory classes as the four-year college student, but it is not required for admission.
 Attending a two-year community college serves several purposes.
 Some students choose this option to complete more of the same type of course work (English, math, science, social studies, etc.) they had in high school.
-Other students use this avenue to earn the additional credits and grades necessary to be admissible to a four-year college.
+Other students use this avenue to earn the additional credits and grades necessary to be admissible to a four-year college and to complete general education requirements for the first two years at a university.